Embeddings, immersions and the Bartnik quasi-local mass conjectures: Introduction

-Thus, conjecturally, any metric of non-negative scalar curvature on a ball can be extended to an AF manifold with non-negative scalar curvature, where the extension has no horizons and \eqref{bcont_weak} is satisfied.
+Thus, conjecturally, any metric of non-negative scalar curvature on a ball, with positive boundary mean curvature, can be extended to an AF manifold with non-negative scalar curvature, where the extension has no horizons and \eqref{bcont_weak} is satisfied.
 (The hypothesis of positive boundary mean curvature is imposed because if, for instance, $H_{\partial \O}$ were negative everywhere, then any AF extension would contain a horizon.)
-This general extension conjecture essentially appears in \cite{Ba3}, Problem 1.
+This general extension conjecture essentially appears in \cite[Problem 1]{Ba3}.
 It implies that any region ($\O$, $g_{\O}$) as above has a well-defined Bartnik mass \eqref{bm2}.

 Conjecture I is known as the Bartnik extension conjecture and remains open in general (even allowing extensions in $\cP(M)$).
 Further discussion of the conjecture and some partial results are given in Section 3.